kentobi09/Kansion/README.md

 * **Dialect Localization**: Native Ilokano phrasing across the interface (e.g., *Kankansion* for Songs, *Listaan* for Playlists, *Ur-uray* for Queue, *Pinagpaut* for Duration, *Denggeg* for Volume).
 * **Oras ti Turog (Sleep Timer)**: Configurable background sleep timer (15m, 30m, 45m, 60m) with a real-time countdown.
 * **Simultaneous Playback**: Disabled automatic audio focus pause constraints.
-You can play your local music continuously in the background—even during active voice/video calls.
+You can play your local music continuously in the background—even during active voice/video calls or even with other applications playing sound.

 ---